MEET THE AGENCY

 Reapply your sunscreen every two hours.
 If you are sweating or swimming, reapply more often.

-If you have a risk factor for harmful effects of UV radiation, like pale skin or a family history of skin cancer, be especially careful in the sun.
+If you have a risk factor for harmful effects of ultraviolet (UV) radiation, like pale skin or a family history of skin cancer, be especially careful in the sun.

 Choose the right sunglasses with proper UV protection.
 Look for sunglasses with a UV400 rating or marked as “100% UV protection.”

-Don’t rely on the look or appearance of the sunglasses to determine their effectiveness.
-Darker lenses do not always translate into more UV protection.
+Don’t rely on the appearance of sunglasses to determine their effectiveness.
+Darker lenses do not always translate into greater UV protection.

 Celebrate safely and have a great Fourth of July!